Discovery World (museum): History

+In 1995, they moved again and shared a building with the Milwaukee Public Museum.
+Under the guidance of local philanthropist and tinkerer Michael Cudahy, in 2006 he and others built their current home on Lake Michigan’s shoreline.

+Today’s Discovery World exists to inspire generations to discover the wonders of science through interactive exhibits, educational programs, an aquarium, STEM focused events, and Milwaukee's top science summer camps.

 Exhibits

-Discovery World contains numerous interactive science, technology, and freshwater exhibits in its 120,000-foot facility.
+Discovery World contains numerous interactive science, technology, and freshwater exhibits in its 140,000-square foot facility.
 These exhibits include the following:

-Great Lakes Future
+Great Lakes future

 A model of the entire Great Lakes watershed built to scale addresses freshwater issues, stewardship, and the relationship between humans and freshwater resources.
 It also features an artificially induced weather event.
 With the push of a button, visitors can call for "rain" to fall down upon this watershed, observing where the water flows and how run-off pollutants navigate the region.
 The perimeter of the exhibit features several tank habitats.
-Inhabitants include an Alligator Snapping Turtle, Tiger Salamanders, a Northern Spiny Softshell Turtle, an Ornate Box Turtle, a Three-Toed Box Turtle, a Blanding's Turtle, a Red-eared Slider, North American Wood Turtles, a Corn Snake, a Bull Snake, Pumpkinseed, and Bluegill.
+Inhabitants include a Northern Spiny Softshell Turtle, an Ornate Box Turtle, a Three-Toed Box Turtle, a Blanding's Turtle, North American Wood Turtles, a Corn Snake, Pumpkinseed, and Bluegill.
 Several ice-age and prehistoric animal skulls are found throughout the exhibit as well.
+The permanent exhibit was designed by Grace La and James Dallman of LA DALLMAN and was published in the Berlin monograph 1000x Architecture of the Americas.

 Reiman Aquarium

-The Reiman Aquarium occupies the lower level of Discovery World.
-Tank exhibits replicate a wide variety of aquatic habitats, including that of Lake Michigan, Amazon Basin rivers, the Pacific and Atlantic Oceans, the Caribbean Sea, and the African Great Lakes.
+The Reiman Aquarium is the largest aquarium in the state of Wisconsin and occupies the lower level of Discovery World.
+Tank exhibits replicate a wide variety of aquatic habitats, including that of Lake Michigan, the Pacific and Atlantic Oceans, the Caribbean Sea, and much more.

-Lake Michigan Tank

-The Lake Michigan tanks is a 75,000-gallon cold freshwater tank in the center of the aquarium.
-Dozens of other tanks follow a path around the exhibit.
-This tank is home to Lake and Shovelnose Sturgeon, Largemouth Bass, White and Black Crappie, Paddlefish, Northern Pike, Walleye, Freshwater Drums, Bowfin, Spotted, Longnose, and Shortnose Gar, Bigmouth and Smallmouth Buffalo, Channel Catfish, White Bass, and Common Carp, all of which are native to the Great Lakes.
-Aquarists and interns conduct one cleaning dive a week to manually scrub algae and feed the fish.

-"L" Tanks

-The aquarists call these the "L" tanks due to their unconventional shape.
-These tanks occupy two levels, while tank glass penetrates the floor between these levels.
-This allows visitors to watch tank inhabitants swim beneath their feet.